hmartin11/info300/README.md

 copy and paste local host URL into browser

-(the $ 's are not part of the commands, its to indicate terminal)
+(the $ 's are not part of the commands, it's to indicate they should be run in the terminal)

 <img width="1468" alt="image" src="https://github.com/user-attachments/assets/2e5e88c1-569c-433f-a80e-c8b9543e9e19" />